Homemade Ciabatta Croutons

 - Preheat oven + prep bread: Preheat oven to 350 degrees F (175 degrees C).
 Cut ciabatta bread loaf into 1 inch thick slices, then cut each bread slices into 1 inch cubes.
 Place the cubed bread pieces into a large mixing bowl.

-- Add oil + spices: Drizzle olive oil over the bread, then sprinkle it with garlic powder, dried herbs, and a pinch of salt and pepper.
+- Add oil and spices: Drizzle olive oil over the bread, then sprinkle it with garlic powder, dried herbs, and a pinch of salt and pepper.
 Toss to combine.

 - Bake until crispy: Spread the oiled and seasoned ciabatta bread cubes onto a baking sheet.
 Baked in the oven for 8-10 minutes, or until the croutons are crispy and beginning to brown, flipping once halfway to cook on all sides.
 When the bread is done baking, remove form the oven and let cool.